• Skip to primary navigation

 All you need is a few simple ingredients to make perfectly crispy smashed potatoes!

 • Fingerling Potatoes – these are my favorite kind to use for this recipe.
-In the grocery store you may see different varieties of petite potatoes including a medley of fingerling potatoes that are yellow, red and purple.
-Any variety of petite potato will work for this recipe, just adjust your cooking time a bit according to size.
+In the grocery store you may see different varieties of petite potatoes including a medley of fingerling potatoes that are different colors.
+Any variety of smaller potatoes will work for this recipe, just adjust your cooking time a bit according to size.

 • High Heat Cooking Oil – my preferred high heat cooking oil is avocado oil.
-To get the best, crispiest results, you want to use an oil with a high smoke point.
+You can also use vegetable oil, canola oil or any oil with a high smoke point to get the best, crispiest results.
 Smoke point is the temperature at which an oil stops shimmering when it gets really hot and starts smoking.

-• Salt – these potatoes are delicious as is with a bit of flaky salt.
+• Salt – these potatoes are delicious as is with a bit of flaky sea salt.

-• Chives or parsley – for some color and a little pop of herbiness.
+• Fresh herbs – chives or parsley for some color and a little pop of herbiness.
 Totally optional.

 How to make super crispy smashed potatoes in the oven